Having a good time doesn’t have to be expensive. In fact, there are plenty of fun and interesting things to do that don’t cost any money at all.

 13. Visiting Your Local Library

-You can not only find great books to read at your local library, but also pick up DVDs, CDs, and audio books, and possibly also attend a lecture, film screening, or other free community event.
+You can not only find great books to read at your local library, but also pick up DVDs, CDs, and audio books without spending a dime.
+You might also be able to attend a lecture, film screening, or other free community event.

 14. Cooking Something New